1st/interview/databases.md

 #### What difference between `MyISAM` and `InnoDB`?

+`MyISAM` allow to create full-text search index, but doesn't have support of transactions and foreign keys.

-`InnoDB` supports transations, foreign keys.
+`InnoDB` supports transations and foreign keys.

 #### How to use `compotite key`?